Imposter Syndrome

 “Don’t mess up.
 You’re not good enough.
 Someone’s going to notice.”

 You don’t need to feel like a fraud to be motivated.
-There’s a healthier way to grow - one that’s grounded in self-trust, not fear.
+True growth is possible when it’s grounded in self-trust, not fear.

 How Therapy Can Help

-You don’t need to keep carrying this on your own.
+You don’t have to keep carrying this on your own.

-I work with people who feel stuck in these patterns - helping them understand what’s going on, shift their relationship with self-doubt, and build a more grounded, compassionate confidence.
+I work with people who feel trapped in these patterns, helping them make sense of what’s happening, shift their relationship with self-doubt, and build a more grounded, compassionate confidence.

-It’s not about “fixing” you - it’s about stepping out of survival mode and building a way of living and working that’s more aligned with who you are and what matters to you.
+It’s not about “fixing” you, it’s about stepping out of survival mode and living in a way that’s more aligned with who you are and what matters to you.

 Information on Imposter Syndrome